In this article, we’ll take a look at the best known Thai Massage and Thai Healing Arts training networks across the globe.

 Rahul Bharti is the principal teacher and director of the Healing Hands Center and The Ancient Massage Foundation.
-The center’s base location currently is (again) in Kathmandu, Nepal after seven years being based in India (Pondicherry).
+The center’s base location is currently in Kathmandu (Nepal), after seven years being based in India (Pondicherry).

-Over the years, the schools has formed many practitioners and Thai Massage instructors teaching and/or practitioning in a variety of countries around the world.
+Over the years, the schools has formed many practitioners and Thai Massage instructors who teach and give therapy in a variety of countries around the world.

 Ong’s Thai Massage school

 Ong’s Thai Massage School, founded and owned by Srida Shiomi, is a medium-sized school (with about ten teachers) located in the north of Thailand, in Chiang Mai.

 The school has been growing significantly in the past ten or so years and offers Thai Healing Arts Teacher Training courses in a variety of Thai massage and other Thai bodywork modalities offered by the school.

 Ong’s school boasts quite a number of Thai Massage teachers in Brazil and in Japan, but also some in other countries.

 Osteothai is the integration of Osteopathy into Thai Massage, and was developed by David Lutt and Arno L’Hermitte, who both originate from France.
 David and Arno are authorized Sunshine Network Thai Massage teachers.